China Railway History

 High-Speed Era

 In fact, in the early 1990s, China proposed a high-speed railway construction plan.
-In 2004, without independent high-speed rail manufacturing technology, China imported technology from other countries including Japan, Germany and France.
+In 2004, without independent high-speed rail manufacturing technology, China imported technology from other countries including Japan, Germany, and France.

-On August 1, 2008, the Beijing - Tianjin Intercity Railway was put into operation, which is the first high-speed railway in Chinese mainland with a design speed of 350 km/h.
-Since then, China started to manufacture and innovate its own high-speed rail technology.
+On August 1, 2008, the Beijing - Tianjin Intercity Railway was put into operation, which is the first high-speed railway in the Chinese mainland with a design speed of 350 km/h.
+Since then, China started to manufacture and innovate its high-speed rail technology.
 Up to now, China has mastered the complete set of technologies for designing and manufacturing high-speed EMU trains of different speed grades that meet various operational requirements.
 In the meantime, a high-speed rail network was gradually established.
 As of 2020, the high-speed railways in China totaled 37,900 kilometers (23,550 miles), which is the longest in the world.

-China is continuing pursue advanced high-speed technologies.
+China is continuing to pursue advanced high-speed technologies.
 The facilities and speed of bullet trains have improved greatly.
 The fastest high-speed trains in China reach 420 km/h (260 mph).
 The newly launched maglev train developed by Qingdao Sifang Locomotive & Rolling Stock Co.
 LTD is expected to reach the top speed of 620 km/h (385 mph), ranking the fastest in the world.

-At present, China's high-speed rail technology is already in the forefront of the world and has gone abroad.
-China plans to build several high-speed rail lines in some European and Asian countries, including China – Thailand High-Speed Railway, Jakarta – Bandung High-Speed Railway and Moscow – Kazan High-Speed Railway, etc. Some of them are already under construction.
+At present, China's high-speed rail technology is already at the forefront of the world and has gone abroad.
+China plans to build several high-speed rail lines in some European and Asian countries, including the China – Thailand High-Speed Railway, Jakarta – Bandung High-Speed Railway and Moscow – Kazan High-Speed Railway, etc. Some of them are already under construction.

 More information about China High-Speed Rail.